-There are many ways air pollution can impact our well being, but recent studies show a direct connection between poor air quality and asthma and obesity in children.
+There are many ways air pollution can impact our well-being, and studies show a direct connection between poor air quality and asthma and obesity in children.

 Studies have shown that air pollution can cause asthma in children, among other health problems.
-Linking this to the childhood obesity epidemic is a recent report in the American Journal of Respiratory and Critical Care Medicine by Frank Gilliland, MD, professor of preventative medicine at Keck School of Medicine USC.
+Linking this to the childhood obesity epidemic is a report in the American Journal of Respiratory and Critical Care Medicine by Frank D. Gilliland, MD, PhD, professor of preventive medicine at the Keck School of Medicine of USC.

-The study showed that children with asthma were 51 percent more likely to become obese over the next decade, compared with kids who did not have asthma.
+The study showed that children with asthma were 51% more likely to become obese over the next decade, compared with kids who did not have asthma.

 Call for an Appointment